VbhvCloud/serverless/README.md

    - Subscribe the Lambda function to the appropriate SNS topic.

 2. **Send SNS Event:**
-   - Send an SNS event with details about the download status of image
+   - Send an SNS event with details about the upload status of image

 3. **Monitor Logs:**
    - Monitor the CloudWatch Logs for the Lambda function to view execution logs.